Ayooooooub/Master-Research/INSPIRATION/starfish.md

 - Starfish Reproduction & Autonomy of Limbs https://study.com/learn/lesson/starfish-reproduction-methods-facts.html#:~:text=Aggregations%20in%20Starfish-,Starfish%20reproduce%20sexually%20by%20spawning.,forming%20groups%20called%20spawning%20aggregations.

+## Books about sea star (marine biology)
+- *Starfish: Biology and Ecology of the Asteroidea* by John M. Lawrence**

+This comprehensive volume offers an in-depth look at the biology and ecology of starfish, covering topics such as reproduction, development, and ecological roles.
+It serves as an excellent reference for understanding the integrative and comparative aspects of starfish biology.([Barnes & Noble][1])

+- *Starfishes of the Atlantic* by Ailsa M. Clark and Maureen E. Downey**

+A classic in the field, this book provides detailed descriptions and illustrations of starfish species found in the Atlantic Ocean.
+It's particularly useful for species identification and understanding the diversity within this group.

+- *Sea Stars of British Columbia, Southeast Alaska, and Puget Sound* by Philip Lambert**

+Focusing on the northwestern coast of North America, this handbook describes 43 species and subspecies of sea stars.
+It's an excellent resource for regional studies and offers insights into the diverse habitats these creatures occupy.([shop.royalbcmuseum.bc.ca][2])

+- *A Field Guide to Sea Stars and Other Echinoderms of Galapagos* by Cleveland P. Hickman Jr.**

+This compact field guide is ideal for those interested in the echinoderms of the Galapagos Islands.
+It includes detailed information on various species, making it a handy reference for fieldwork and ecological studies.([AbeBooks][3])

+- *Under the Sea-Wind* by Rachel Carson**

+While not exclusively about sea stars, this poetic work by renowned marine biologist Rachel Carson offers vivid descriptions of marine life, including starfish.
+It provides a broader context of the marine ecosystem and the interconnectedness of its inhabitants.([metrofieldguide.com][4])

+- *The Edge of the Sea* by Rachel Carson**

+Another masterpiece by Carson, this book explores the rich and diverse life along the Atlantic seashore.
+It delves into the habitats of various marine organisms, offering insights that can enhance your understanding of sea stars within their ecosystems.

+- *Seashore Life of the Northern Pacific Coast* by Eugene N. Kozloff**

+This comprehensive guide covers a wide range of marine life found along the northern Pacific coast, including sea stars.
+It's a valuable resource for understanding the ecological relationships and behaviors of these organisms in their natural habitats.([shop.royalbcmuseum.bc.ca][2])

+- *Invertebrates* by Richard C. Brusca and Gary J. Brusca**

+A foundational textbook in invertebrate zoology, this book provides detailed information on the anatomy, physiology, and ecology of invertebrates, including echinoderms like sea stars.
+It's suitable for those seeking a deeper scientific understanding of these creatures.

 ## Youtube videos
 - Odd Animal Specimens.
 (2023, August 11).
 Everything you didn’t know about Starfish [Video].
 YouTube. https://www.youtube.com/watch?v=Slf8KBc35H0